nuxt/vercel-builder/README.md

 ## When to use it

-If you are using the Vercel and need SSR rendering, `@nuxtjs/now-builder` is the ideal way to ship a fast, production-ready [Nuxt.js application](https://nuxtjs.org) that scales automatically.
+If you are using Vercel and need SSR rendering, `@nuxtjs/now-builder` is the ideal way to ship a fast, production-ready [Nuxt.js application](https://nuxtjs.org) that scales automatically.

 If you do not need SSR rendering, consider deploying a statically generated Nuxt.js application instead.
 See [this guide from Vercel](https://vercel.com/guides/deploying-nuxtjs-with-vercel) for more information.